wooster-core/Documentation/OBS: Recording with Blue or Green Screen.md

 9. Then, lightly press the One Button Studio button.
 10. Wait for the 5-second countdown that will appear on the computer screen before you start presenting.
 11. Once finished recording, lightly press the One Button Studio button again to end the recording.
-12. The file will automatically be saved on you USB drive.
+12. The file will automatically be saved on your USB drive.
 13. If you chose to do another recording, follow steps 5-7 again.
 14. Make sure to keep the door closed for better sound quality!
 15. Lightly press and hold the One Button Studio button for about 2 seconds and then eject your USB when the lights turn off and the computer goes back to the home screen.